 Not all air conditioning filters are made for all air conditioners.
 Most residential systems are not designed for the highest-rated air conditioner filters.
 Your HVAC system may not have the motor or fan capacity to accommodate higher efficiency filters.
 In fact, some home AC systems are designed for filters with a MERV rating no higher than 4.
 The result is restricted airflow throughout your home.

 High-Efficiency Filters Can Damage Your Unit

-While a washable filter is more expensive, you are only buying one.
-This makes them more economical in the long run.
-Though, there are some drawbacks to having a washable air filter.
+While a washable filter is more expensive, you are only buying one, which means they are more economical in the long run.
+But there are definitely drawbacks.

 Washable Filters Have a Low MERV Rating

 A washable air filter usually rates only a 1 to 4 on the MERV scale.
 That isn’t effective if you intend to purify the air or reduce allergens.
 Suppose you’re looking to filter out smaller particles, like smoke, aerosol sprays, and pet dander.
 In that case, the washable air filter may not be as effective as a disposable filter with a higher MERV rating.